Iran's Nuclear Capabilities Fast Facts

 December 5, 2010 - Ali Akbar Salehi, Iran's atomic chief and acting foreign minister, announces that Iran's nuclear program is self-sufficient and that Iran has begun producing yellowcake, an intermediate stage in processing uranium.

-January 8, 2011 - Ali Akbar Salehi reports that Iran can now create its own nuclear fuel plates and rods.
+January 8, 2011 - Salehi reports that Iran can now create its own nuclear fuel plates and rods.

 September 4, 2011 - Iran announces that its Bushehr nuclear power plant joined the electric grid September 3, making it the first Middle Eastern country to produce commercial electricity from atomic reactors.